addthis/basis/benchy/README.md

 all benchmarks matching the given regex.
 Otherwise, see the comments in individual benchmarks or use the programmatic jmh api (outside the scope of this readme).

+jmh is a benchmarking harness that provides tools to prevent and/ or account for jvm/ jit optimizations -- eg. dead code elimination that naive benchmarks frequently encounter.
+It has most of the usual niceties as well, so it is pretty okay once you get past the initial learning curve.

+jol is a tool for analyzing the in-memory representation for objects.
+It can sometimes reveal fun jvm inefficiencies like byte alignment padding -- wasted heap space that inflates your class's actual size.
+The good news is that sometimes you can move things around to reclaim that space, and even if not, knowing you have x "free" bytes to spend can help you make informed decisions about space trade-offs.

-See the links provided at the top for JMH and JOL for details and additional links to examples on how to use them.
+See the links provided at the top for jmh and jol for details and additional links to examples on how to use them.

 `benchy` is not intended be published to maven central or other repositories and is mainly